openwisp/openwisp-docs/tutorials/mesh.rst

 The advantages of this network architecture include:

-- **Resilience**: Due to its interconnected topology, there's no single point of failure, so the dynamic routing protocols used to route traffic are able to implement self-healing behavior, rerouting traffic along alternative paths when a link fails.
+- **Resilience**: Due to its interconnected topology, there's no single point of failure, so the dynamic routing mesh protocols used to route traffic are able to implement *self-healing* behavior, rerouting traffic along alternative paths when a link fails.
+This redundancy ensures continued operation and makes the network *resilient to temporary failures*.
 - **Flexibility**: Deploying new nodes or relocating existing ones is straightforward due to consistent configurations across all nodes.
+This allows the network to scale without increasing configuration maintenance costs.
+Additionally, ad-hoc deployment is possible without extensive planning.

-These advantages make mesh networks particularly valuable for expanding WiFi coverage while controlling deployment and maintenance costs.
+These benefits make *mesh networking technologies* particularly valuable for expanding WiFi coverage area in large spaces like offices, spacious houses, and rural areas, while controlling deployment and maintenance costs.

+**How to configure a wireless mesh network?**

-In this tutorial, we'll guide you through the process of setting up a *wireless mesh network* using the `802.11s mesh mode
+In this tutorial, we'll guide you through the *best practices for mesh network setup* using the `mesh mode (also known as 802.11s)
 <https://en.wikipedia.org/wiki/IEEE_802.11s>`_ on `OpenWrt
 <https://openwrt.org/>`_ through OpenWISP.
 Additionally, we'll provide
-valuable tips on monitoring and maintaining the mesh network.
+valuable tips on monitoring and maintaining the mesh network, focusing on signal strength and network performance.

+This tutorial focuses on using **open source solutions for mesh networking**.

 Firmware Requirements
 ---------------------